top of page

 Chillies contain a compound called capsaicin, which gives them their spicy heat.
 When you eat capsaicin, it interacts with your body's pain receptors, sending signals to your brain that mimic heat.
 This sensation isn’t just a trick; it can elevate your body temperature.

 When you consume spicy foods, your body reacts by sweating, which may chill you once you're done eating.
-However, in winter, this response can provide a cozy warmth while stimulating blood circulation, making you feel warm inside despite the cold outside.
+However, in winter, this response can provide a cozy warmth while stimulating blood circulation.
+As a result, you feel warm inside despite the cold outside.

 Boosting Metabolism with Chillies